 - 1. Land acquisition;

 - 2. Procurement of construction works; and

-- 3. Construction of Basin 29.
+- 3. Construction of Basin 14.

-This project aims to develop detailed design, approvals and construction of the Middleton Drive extension/M7 underpass and cycling bridge.
-This project provides a much-needed additional access road to and from Middleton Grange, allowing additional emergency access, access to shops, neighbouring developments and important traffic routes.
+This project aims to develop detailed design and approvals for the Middleton Drive extension/M7 Underpass and Cycling Bridge.
+This project provides the muchneeded additional access road to and from Middleton Grange, allowing additional emergency access, access to shops, neighbouring developments and important traffic routes.
 This project also includes the provision of a bridge over Middleton Drive for a continuous cycleway.